 Once you have your Level 2 you can really start to pursue a career teaching.
 It is your very own ticket to work across the globe!
-You can spend your winters in the European Alps, teaching in incredible places including Switzerland, Italy or Austria or head further a field to Japan or the America’s.
-After this if you still haven’t had enough of the white stuff to satisfy you then you can also head south to Australia or New Zealand for the southern hemisphere winter.
+You can spend your winters in the European Alps, teaching in incredible places including Switzerland, Italy or Austria or head further a field to Japan or the Americas.
+Why not check out our Level 3 programmes, including a Work and Train option to get you to the next level?

 Wages in Switzerland stand between 20 CHF and 25 CHF an hour.
 In Austria flat salaries are often offered from around €1300.
 In New Zealand, Australia and Japan hourly wages stand between $16 – 22, in the Americas they can be slightly less but tips are common.
 So you can do a job that you love and fund your seasons.
 What is not to like!

-If this sounds like the life for you then make sure to get in touch soon – places are filling up fast on both our Fast Track and season long courses so get in touch now if you want the winter of a lifetime!
+If this sounds like the life for you then make sure to get in touch soon.
+Places fill up fast on our Fast Track, pre-season and season long courses!
+So get in touch now if you want to experience the winter of a lifetime.